Assessing engineering wake models against operational data: insights from the Lillgrund wind farm wake steering campaign: Conclusions

 \section{Conclusions}

 This study evaluated four combinations of steady-state analytical wake models using a comprehensive field dataset from the Lillgrund offshore wind farm, collected as part of the Horizon 2020 TotalControl campaign.
-The models, implemented in the LongSim software developed by DNV, incorporated distinct formulations for velocity deficit, added turbulence, wake superposition, and deflection.
+The models, implemented in the LongSim software developed by DNV, incorporated distinct formulations for velocity deficit, added turbulence, wake superposition and deflection.
 Their performance was assessed under both baseline and active wake steering conditions using synchronous SCADA and LiDAR measurements.
 Overall, the models captured key trends in velocity deficit across a range of inflow directions and turbine alignments.
 In steering scenarios, they reproduced the general direction and extent of wake deflection caused by intentional yaw misalignment.
 The resulting power predictions agreed reasonably well with the field data, although accuracy tended to decrease with farm depth.

 Case- and model-specific discrepancies persist, in part because the assumption of homogeneous inflow does not capture the spatial variability evident in the field data.
 Variations in upstream turbine power reflect this inflow heterogeneity, while errors tend to accumulate downstream due to model simplifications, including the omission of blockage effects.
 Model accuracy also declines in the near-wake region, where strong shear and steep velocity gradients pose challenges to analytical formulations.
 Differences in predictive performance highlight the sensitivity of wake expansion to turbulence intensity and other flow-dependent parameters.
 Across cases, the MAE of the normalised transect velocity deficit ranges from 7\% to 15\%.
 Models~ii and~iv yield more consistent predictions, with turbine-level power MAE values between 3\% and 10\%, and total wind farm power errors generally within $\pm 10\%$.
-These results are broadly comparable in magnitude to the LES benchmarks reported by Sood et al.~\cite{sood2022comparison} for the three cases with similar wind-direction sectors, while being achieved at significantly lower computational cost.
-The ability to obtain comparable levels of accuracy at reduced computational cost underscores the practical value of analytical wake models for wind farm performance assessment.
+These results are broadly comparable in magnitude to the LES benchmarks reported by Sood et al~\cite{sood2022comparison} for the three cases with similar wind-direction sectors.